HystonKayange/Heart-Rate-Modeling-for-Personalized-Fitness-Recommendations/baselines/ml-heart-rate-models-main/FITREC_CLEAN.md

-# Running the hybrid ODE baseline on FitRec (clean protocol)
+# Running the hybrid ODE baseline on FitRec

 Yes — **this codebase is built for FitRec / Endomondo**, not only Apple data.